t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : A string that carries the media type plus potential parameters for the representation format such as "text/plain;charset=UTF-8".

 Content Negotiation:
 : The practice of determining the "best" representation for a client when examining the current state of a resource.
 The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.

 Dereference:
 : To use an access mechanism (e.g., HTTP or CoAP) to interact with the resource of a URI.

-Dereferencable URI:
+Dereferenceable URI:
 : A URI that can be dereferenced, i.e., interaction with the identified resource is possible.
-Not all HTTP or CoAP URIs are dereferencable, e.g., when the target resource does not exist.
+Not all HTTP or CoAP URIs are dereferenceable, e.g., when the target resource does not exist.

 Event:
 : An affordance that can potentially be used to (recurrently) obtain information about what happened to a Thing, e.g., through server push.